 It’s so easy to just say that your child needs only 10 hours of total sleep but make sure you are honest with yourself.
 If your child is happiest and has the best behavior with 11 or 12 hours of overnight sleep, go with the higher number.
 Getting an early bedtime isn’t easy especially when you have a tired toddler at bedtime.
 A consistent bedtime routine will help set the expectations of sleep and make sure that you start your process real early to hit a bedtime at 6pm or 7pm.

 Once you are through Nap Purgatory, you will enjoy the time that you and your child can spend together throughout the day.
 No running home to take naps and soon your child won’t fall asleep in the car.
 You will if you have a good ol’ well rested child.
 In case you’re right smack dab in the transition from 1 nap to no nap, make sure you focus on all the tips above.
 If all else fails, drink lots of wine!

 How did the transition to no naps go for your children?
 Anyone else in the middle of nap purgatory?
-I am!
+I was too!
 Click here to Download your FREE Toddler (and Beyond) Checklist for a smooth as butter bedtime routine.